lorddusk/ObsidianDnD/Characters/Booker/Background.md

 Looking around me for the first time, I did not recognize where I was.
 I wandered aimlessly around for what felt days, before finding my way to [[Waterdeep]].
 Asking people where [[Crestbrook]] was, nobody knew.
 Not the common folk, nor the librarians.
 They had never heard of it.
-It became my goal to find my way back home, and I found my way to [[Brindol]]
+It became my goal to find my way back home, and I found my way to [[Brindol]] and joined the Adventurers Guild in hopes it would give me the resources to find my way back home...

+It has been 15 years now...
+And I've not heard yet from my